wcgordon1/TustinRecruiting/src/content/jobs/tr-it-operations-specialist-west-covina-it-o-4zlkhr.md

 ---
 position: IT Operations Specialist
 description: >-
-  ## Overview

-  Join a dynamic Fintech-focused company in West Covina, CA, as an IT Operations Specialist.
-This on-site position offers you the opportunity to lead a team of technicians within a thriving financial services environment.
+  Overview Join a dynamic Fintechfocused company in West Covina, CA, as an IT Operations Specialist.
+This onsite position offers you the opportunity to lead a team of technicians within a thriving financial services environment.
   Leverage your expertise to enhance IT operations while enjoying the vibrant tech landscape of West Covina.

-  ## Key Responsibilities

-  - **Lead and Manage**: Direct a team of 4-6 IT technicians, ensuring efficient opera...
+Key Responsibilities  Lead and Manage: Direct a team of 46 IT technicians, ensuring efficient opera...
 location: 'West Covina, CA'
 team: Software
 schedule: Standard Business Hours